sketch-hq/sketch-document/README.md

 ### Additional properties

-The `additionalProperties` keyword is used by JSON Schema to define whether an object allows arbitrary extra properties on iteself beyond those explicitly listed.
-In order to increase strictness we set `additionalProperties` to `false` on every object schema in the output, unless already present.
+The `additionalProperties` keyword is used by JSON Schema to define whether an object allows arbitrary extra properties on itself beyond those explicitly listed.
+According to the spec it defaults to `true`, but in order to increase strictness we set it to `false` on every object schema in the output, unless already present.

 ### Required properties